 - Enter your email for notifications and create a password to restore and migrate backups.

 - Choose a remote location to send and store your backups.

 - Save settings.
 Then an automatic backup will begin.
 Once finished, you can choose to download the backup or send it to your desired storage space.

 4. Be SSL Certificated

 SSL is a protocol that stands for Secure Sockets Layer.
 The SSL keeps the internet connection secure and safeguarded, and prevents criminals from reading or modifying any information transferred or any sensitive data (such as addresses and credit card details) that is being sent between two systems.

-So that there is no leakage of any sensitive information that is transferred between the web server and the web browser, an SSL certificate must be installed for establishing an encrypted link between networked computers.
+So that there is no leakage of any sensitive information that is transferred between the web server and the web browser, an SSL certificate must be installed to establish an encrypted link between networked computers.

 SSL is the standard technology that informs Google that your website is reliable.
 Without an SSL, Google will notify anyone who visits your site that the connection is not secure.

 Nowadays, most web hosting platforms offer free Let’s Encrypt SSL installed.
 Sometimes the certificate can come pre-installed and you might not know that you have to conclude the installation yourself (usually just one click!).
 So check with your web hosting service if they don’t have the certificate available, as this is the easiest way to have the SSL certificate installed on your site.